achrafkassimi/alx-project-nexus/README.md

 Ready to explore the platform?
 Follow the installation guide above and start building your social network!

-For questions or support, please open an issue or reach out via [your contact method].
+For questions or support, please open an issue or reach out via [achraf.kassimi.1995@gmail.com].

 **Happy coding! 🎉**